 If you think all content is valid, you’re not wrong.
 However, there are various levels of effectiveness.
-For most exceptional results, it’s best to establish thought leadership.
+For the most exceptional results, it’s best to establish thought leadership.
 That will work much better than boasting about your great products and services.

 Self-promotion only works if it’s subtle.
 Therefore, use your blog as a platform to share your knowledge on various topics pertaining to your professional field.
-Offer insights and opinions, solutions and advice.
+Offer insights and opinions, solutions, and advice.
 This will engage your audience much better than you patting yourself on the back for a product well-made.
 This strategy will establish trustworthiness, and you’ll get your potential clients to buy your products without actually persuading them to do it.

 4. Pay Attention to Trends

 To showcase authority in your industry, you need to talk about what’s to come, not just what is.
 Therefore, make sure to frequently mention upcoming trends from your field.
 People want to know what’s happening, but they rarely have the time to do research and speculate.
 Therefore, that creates an opening for you.
 Provide the information they need and consolidate your authority.

 5. Content Is for Branding, Not for Sales